 As is often the case in a small town, Deerfield doesn't have a public transportation system that people use for their commute.

-The citizens of Deerfield are very well educated compared to the average community in the nation: 39.68% of adults in Deerfield have a bachelor's degree or even advanced degree.
+The population of Deerfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.68% of adults in Deerfield have a bachelor's degree or even advanced degree.

 The per capita income in Deerfield in 2022 was $49,671, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $198,684 for a family of four.